 - Feed your dog the pumpkin/lentil mixture.

-- Make sure water is available free choice.
+- Make sure water is available at your dog's discretion.

 - Take her for several long walks in the next 12 hours to encourage her to pass stool.
 If there is an area where she can run off leash she is much more likely to stop and pass stool.